 - A Statement of Interest

 - Why you would like to work with our community

 - What would you be excited to accomplish in your time here

 - Work you have done in the past

 - 2-3 contacts we can reach out to

-We'll be bringing people on throughout the rest of summer, but someone will get back to you within two weeks.
+We'll be bringing people on throughout the rest of the fall, but someone will get back to you within two weeks.